Skip to main content

 Backstage offers the ability to define feature flags inside a plugin or during application creation.
 This allows you to restrict parts of your plugin to those individual users who have toggled the feature flag to on.

-This page describes the process of defining setting and reading a feature flag.
-If you are looking for using feature flags with software templates that can be found under Writing Templates.
+This page describes the process of defining, setting and reading a feature flag.
+If you are looking for using feature flags specifically with software templates please see Writing Templates.

 Defining a Feature Flag